IT20127046/Job_Portal_Management_System/README.md

 *	admin

--	View all company-created job vacancies.
+-View all company-created job vacancies.
 -	Accept or reject company-created job vacancies.
 -	Search the required data using the company name or position.